uselessai/person-reidentification/README.md

 | Model | Training Images | Test Images | Training Duration | Hardware |
 |--------|--------------------|--------------|---------------|----------|
 | Stylegan3 | 51247 | Not applicable | 2d 08h 24m | Titan RTX |

-**Tabla 2**: Technical data for Stylegan3 training for the generation of artificial images.
-Model, number of images used for training, training duration, and graphics card used.
+*Table: Technical data for Stylegan3 training for the generation of artificial images.
+Model, number of images used for training, training duration, and graphics card used.*

 ![Stylegan3 FID](./docs/Stylegan3-FID.png)

-**IMAGE **: The evolution of the model's performance through the FID metric at different epochs of Stylegan3 training.
+**IMAGE**: The evolution of the model's performance through the FID metric at different epochs of Stylegan3 training.

 ![Random images Stylegan3](./docs/imagenes_generadas_aleatorias_stylegan3.png)

-**IMAGE **: Quality of the StyleGAN3 model to generate artificial images compared to real ones.
+**IMAGE**: Quality of the StyleGAN3 model to generate artificial images compared to real ones.